ga-wdi-exercises/checkpoint-react/README.md

 > See a demo of the final app at
 > [http://quickest-beam.surge.sh/](http://quickest-beam.surge.sh/)

-Add Tweety as a contact:
+Add Tweety as a contact in `contacts.json`:

 ```
 {